Hautaklyttn/progDocs/docs/articles/qt_qml.md

 <a name="ch4-1"></a>
 ### 4.1 Introduction

 `WebAssembly` is a binary format that allows sand-boxed executable code in web pages.
 This format is nearly as fast as native machine code, and is now supported by all major web browsers.
+We use *Emscripten* to compile Qt into something that runs in a web browser from a web server.
+Instead of compiling and deploying for multiple platforms, the idea is to compile and deploy on a web server for any platform that has a browser that supports WebAssembly.

 **Supported Qt Modules**

 Qt for WebAssembly supports a subset of the Qt modules.
 The currently supported modules are

+- QtBase
+- QtDeclarative
-- qtbase
+- QtWebsockets
-- qtdeclarative
+- QtSvg
-- qtquickcontrols2
+- QtCharts
-- qtwebsockets
+- QtMqtt
-- qtsvg
+- QtGraphicalEffects
-- qtcharts
+- QtQuickControls
-- qtmqtt
+- QtQuickControls2

 Unsupported:

-- qtmultimedia
+- QtMultimedia
-- qtwebview
+- QtWebview

 Other modules are not tested and may or may not work.